pbayer83/academic-kickstart/content/post/post4.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = trues  # Activate this widget? true/false weight = 20  # Order that this section will appear.

 title = "Forthcoming Paper in Global Environmental Politics"